 The Southern U17 squad to play Northern Cricket Union at CIYMS CC on Sunday, May 4th

-Coaching staff from the Leinster Cricket Union will soon be running the above workshop for Secondary school teachers.
-The course will cover areas like batting, bowling, fielding/games and will also involve a separate scorer’s course for interested teachers and/or students.
+Coaching staff from the Leinster Cricket Union will soon be running the above workshop for school teachers and Dublin City Council sports staff.
+The course will cover areas like batting, bowling, fielding and games.